preston/ruby-prolog/README.md

 Two runnable examples are included in the 'bin' directory.
 The first..

+    ruby-prolog-acls

+..shows the ruby-prolog dynamic DSL used to trivially implement access control checks.
+The second..

     ruby-prolog-hanoi

 ..is a ruby-prolog solution to the well-known "Towers of Hanoi" problem in computer science.
-The second..

-    ruby-prolog-acls

-..shows the ruby-prolog DSL can be trivially used to implement an access control system.
-If you have some other useful or clever examples, please contribute them!
+It's not clear, but something Prolog hackers will be interested in.
+If you have other useful or clever examples, please send a pull request!
 See the test/ directory for additional examples.

 Features
 ----

 * Pure Ruby.
+* No wacko dependencies.
 * Tested with Ruby 2.0.0!
 * Object-oriented.
 * Multiple Prolog environments can be created and manipulated simultaneously.